slilichenko/bq-cdc-integration/README.md

 +----------------------------+-------+---------------------+
 ```

-The data is mostly in sync with the source, but there are cases where the data in the source hasn’t been replicated yet to BigQuery, or records in BigQuery’s streaming buffer are not yet available for queries.
+The data is most of the time in sync with the source, but there are cases where the data in the source hasn’t been replicated yet to BigQuery, or records in BigQuery’s streaming buffer are not yet available for queries.
 As soon as you stop data generation the discrepancies disappear.

 Stop the script by using Ctrl+C.